Business Lasting Power of Attorney

 Why a BLPA is a wise business move

 We encourage all our business clients to put in place a Business Lasting Power of Attorney (BLPA).
 This is because a BLPA may help the business survive, particularly through any difficult times.
-The current Covid-19 pandemic has highlighted this issue all too dramatically as business owners have to consider the question: ‘What do I do if I am unable to run my business due to illness?’
+The Covid-19 pandemic highlighted this issue all too dramatically as business owners have to consider the question: ‘What do I do if I am unable to run my business due to illness?’

 A BLPA can be used for four different groups of business owners:

 - Members of a Limited Liability Partnership

 Without a BLPA in place, if the business owner loses capacity for any reason, then the bank could freeze any business accounts, resulting in invoices remaining unpaid and contracts being unfulfilled.
 Rent cannot be paid and nor can staff.

 If a business owner does not have a BLPA in place and loses capacity, it would mean that an application would have to be made to the Court of Protection to appoint a deputy.
 This could take at least six to twelve months (even on an emergency application) and most businesses cannot survive such a wait.
 Unfortunately, we have direct experience of businesses failing because a client failed to put in place a BLPA.

 A BPLA is the only way for an owner to choose who will deal with their business affairs if they are unable to do so.
 We have found that business owners may well have a Powers of Attorney to deal with their personal property and finance, but have not considered if this person is the right person to run their business affairs.
 This person needs to have the skills, experience and knowledge to keep the business going if the owner is unable to make day-to-day decisions, so it’s essential this is thought through and planned for.

 What is a Business Lasting Power of Attorney (BLPA)?